KHarvey99/MCA-2019/README.md

 # MCA - Kirsteen Harvey
 ## WEEK 1 TASK
-Theme - *Most influential Singer/songwriters of all time*
+Theme - *Most influential songwriters of all time*

 *"Describe the current manifestations of data relating to your selected theme.
 Has it already been curated somewhere?
 How is the data presented, described, and analysed?"*